alex-n-braun/path-planning/README.md

 8. In `fe_rightmostlane_constdist` the speed is scaled down to a value that corresponds to the speed of the car ahead of the ego car.
 For this, a simple planning (assuming constant speed of the other cars) is used to predict the distance in the future.
 For the prediction, see `predictions.h` and `predictions.cpp`

+If you like to run the finger exercises, you simply need to uncomment the corresponsing calls in `main.cpp`, while commenting out the call to `ego.path`.

 ### (Recording of) Sensor Fusion Data
 In `detection.h` and `detection.cpp`, the classes `Detection` and `Record` take the sensor fusion data for a single car and keep record of the history of detections.
-The records for the different cars are
+The records for the different cars are stored in the class `Records` in `records.cpp`, `records.h`.
+The class specifies a range in meters for keeping track of the cars within this range only.

 ### Predictions
 Based on the sensor fusion data, the class `Records` in `records.h`, `records.cpp` does a book-keeping of the recorded data for the different cars on the road.
 A maximum distance in Frenet coordinates is taken into account.
+In `predictions.h`, `predictions.cpp`, the class `Straight` predicts the position of a car given by sensor data in a record (see above) assuming constant speed of that car.
+Uncertainty from the sensor data or from other sources is not considered.

 ### State Machine
 The class `StateMachine` in `statemachine.h`, `statemachine.cpp` defines a simple class to hold the state of the ego car, which can be, in our case, `lanefollow` and `lanechange`.
 Additionally, the class has the property `dest_lane` which defines the destination lane if the car is in the state `lanechange`.
 This makes three possible states in total.
 The decisions for state changes are taken in the class `Ego`, see below.